kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 So now we have a clear picture of how it is possible that **two people with an 11% share on capital control 51% of votes.**  To make a whole picture complete, let's multiply the number of shares by prices at the end of 2018 to show you Alphabet's market capitalization by top shareholders.

-### 📈 Market capitalization breakdown by significant shareholders
+### 📈 Alphabet's Market capitalization breakdown by significant shareholders

 | in billions $ as of Dec 2018 | Total Market Value | As % of Alphabet Market Value|
 |---------------|----------------:|----------------:|